NeCTAR-RC/tutorials/_kubernetes/02-create_cluster.md

 1. Choose a Cluster Template to create your Cluster from.

 1. Create the Cluster.
-Note, we are using the `uuid` from our cluster list as the value for our template, and you need to input the name of your own `keypair`.
+Note, we are using the `uuid` from our cluster template list as the value for our template, and you need to input the name of your own `keypair`.

    ```
    $ openstack coe cluster create --cluster-template cafb7e88-a548-47a4-af7a-9360561a1cee \